 Statistical significance thresholds will be set at alpha=0.05; two-tailed p-values and 95% confidence intervals will be presented where appropriate.

-Additional analyses
+Subsidiary analyses

 Besides the primary and secondary outcomes, additional analyses will be performed to address the subsidiary (data-centric) objectives.
 These will include: